 - Re-think about the deadlines: Are you taking risks by tightening the deadlines?
 Can you look at spanning the content marketing plan for a longer time with less strenuous deadlines to meet?
 If this is the first time you are going to work as a team on a content marketing project, it’s better to go slow, assimilate the customer responses, and refine your strategies eventually.

 - Budget: Budget is a big factor.
 Are you clear about what you want to achieve in the given budget?
 You can’t have a budget under “get more customers” category.
 From the very beginning, you need to be very clear about where you are going to invest the money – to improve the search rankings or to fuel your social media presence or something else.
 Think about the Return of Investment (RoI).
 Can you come up with a plan that requires less money in the beginning or a model of periodic investment?
 You can discuss with third-party agencies to have a flexible business model in place.

-- Resource allocation: It’s not always necessary to hire new set of resources.
+- Resource allocation: Hiring a new set of resources is not always necessary.
 The existing team members can be trained to take up this task.
-Figure out if your current team has the bandwidth to take a new project.
+Determine if your team has the bandwidth to take on a new project.
 Are they interested in taking it up?
 Where and how do you start the training?

 4. Do a pilot:

 Once you have refined your plan, go back to your boss and discuss the changes.
 Encourage your boss to allow you to take a pilot program with a select few team members.
-If possible, speak to the people who you want to be on board, in advance.
-At this stage, you must be ready to get the ball rolling as soon as you get approvals.
+If possible, speak to the people who you want to be on board in advance.
+At this stage, you must be ready to get the ball rolling as soon as you get approval.